-During 2015, Oando Servco Nigeria Limited provided the company with an interest bearing working capital advance of US\$ 2,934,191 (2014: US\$ 2,282,519).
+During 2016, the Company repaid Oando Servco Nigeria Limited's interest bearing working capital loan of US\$ 3,245,358 (2015: US\$ 2,934,191 received).

 Risk management

 The Group operates in a geographical area and in an industry with a range of risks that have to be managed by the Company.
 The Group's management assesses and evaluates these risks both on company-wide parameters and on specific projects.
 The Group's philosophy is generally to pass risk to partners where they have greater control over the assets and liabilities or where the cost of protection would be substantially lower.
 In those instances where management deems a risk to be of significant importance it will consider protecting its own exposure.
 The main risks to the Group and the action taken in mitigation can be summarised as follows: